jazzband/djangorestframework-simplejwt/README.rst

 Simple JWT provides a JSON Web Token authentication backend for the Django REST Framework.
-It aims to provide an out-of-the-box solution for JWT authentication which is minimal and avoids some of the common pitfalls of the JWT specification.
+It aims to provide an out-of-the-box solution for JWT authentication which avoids some of the common pitfalls of the JWT specification.
 Below, we list some of the major goals of the project:

 Discourage crypto negotiation
 -----------------------------